 Some people eat to soothe their nerves or read a book or talk on the phone or have sex or watch television.
 Whatever gets you through the night.
 The Moon defines familiarity and this familiar sense is always subjective: one person's safety can be another person's danger.
 Live too much for your Moon (for comfort and security), however, and your life bogs down into an insular coccoon of inertia; there's a fine line between a rut and a groove.
 We humans are a clinging species and our natal Moon remains a soulful reminder of our personal weaknesses, shortcomings, and humanity -- how we are like everybody else.
 The Moon informs us of what we are attached to, as well as where and how we need to be attached.
 The Moon refers to our most personal way of expressing ourselves in our moment-to-moment reactions to the immediate environment.
 Your Moon sign symbolizes your emotional style.

-Mercury as a Mental Force of Ideation and Learning
+Mercury as a Mental Force of Ideation and Analysis

 As much as our instinctive life refers to how we are all linked by biology, the mental force of our ideas effectively divide us as people.
 Rather than what we think, it is how we think that most separates us from each other and determines whether we are actually communicating or merely passing wind.
 Mercury articulates our thinking style: how we tend to figure things out, solve problems, and interpret experience.